bxparks/rpn83p/USER_GUIDE.md

 A stack **lift** causes the previous `X` value to shift into the `Y` register, the previous `Y` value into the `Z` register, and the previous `Z` value into the `T` register.
 The previous `T` value is lost.
-Conceptually, additional digits are appended to the number in the `X` register.

-The `Enter` key performs 2 functions:
+The `Enter` key performs the following actions:

+- if the `X` register was in edit mode: the input buffer is closed and the number is placed into the `X` register,
-- it *duplicates* the `X` register into the `Y` register
+- the `X` register is then duplicated into the `Y` register,
-- it temporarily *disables* the stack lift for the next number
+- it *disables* the stack lift for the next number.

-This is consistent with traditional RPN system used by HP calculators up to and including the HP-42S.
-It allows one to press: `2` `ENTER` `3` `*` to multiply `2*3` and get `6` as the result, because the second number `3` does not lift the stack.
+This is consistent with the traditional RPN system used by HP calculators up to and including the HP-42S.
+It allows the user to press: `2` `ENTER` `3` `*` to multiply `2*3` and get `6` as the result, because the second number `3` does not lift the stack.

-The parenthesis `(` and `)` are not used in an RPN entry system, so they have been repurposed for stack manipulation.
+The parenthesis `(` and `)` buttons are not used in an RPN entry system, so they have been repurposed for stack manipulation.

 The `(` key rotates the stack down, exactly as the same as the `R(downarrow)` or just a single `(downarrow)` on the HP calculators.
 The `2ND` `{` key (above the